-Editorial: New tools, new opportunities has been added to your bookmarks.
+Editorial: New tools, new opportunities has been saved

 The power of emerging technologies can help organizations glean insights at a more rapid pace than ever before.
 This presents an opportunity for leaders to better design and more quickly adjust the talent strategies they need to compete successfully and invest confidently for the future.

 As the economy gains momentum and companies try to capture growth, having the right talent is a pressing need as well as an area of intense competition.
 Companies vie to onboard new leaders faster and keep senior leaders engaged longer.
 They need to attract and keep Millennials, which requires a new approach to work-life balance,

 Given these demands, recruiting, developing, motivating, and retaining talent is no longer a service and support function.
 It has become a central strategic business imperative.
 Organizations can no longer delay moving to an integrated approach to human capital.

 As with other key functions undergoing a transformation, technology is a big part of the story.
 Innovations such as analytics allow talent professionals to shift from simply reporting data to informing talent decisions, predicting employee performance, and conducting advanced workforce planning.
 Online and mobile platforms are rewriting the rules of employee training by allowing for new forms of engagement and more accurate measurement of the value created by such training.
 And many of these tools are deployed on cloud-based platforms that can help organizations be more flexible and agile as business needs change.

 These tools create special demands on talent leaders.
 They have to help people in their organizations keep pace through ongoing development and lifelong learning.
 They also need to work closely with their IT counterparts to ensure HR systems and tools can change to help align talent and skills with evolving business needs.
 Talent leaders will have to become well versed in technology and play an increasing role in making technology investments.